 In Australia, the coroners court in each state and territory is responsible for investigating suspected deaths by suicide.
-Several jurisdictions have established a suicide surveillance system to collect and report timely data and information on suicide deaths, including New South Wales, Victoria, Queensland, South Australia and Tasmania.
-Real-time data from suicide registers are valuable for evidence-based response, research and policy in suicide prevention locally, and across national and international levels.
+Several jurisdictions have established their respective suicide surveillance systems to collect and report timely data and information on suspected and confirmed deaths by suicide.
+Suicide registers are currently operational in New South Wales, Victoria, Queensland, South Australia, Tasmania and the Australian Capital Territory.
+Real-time data from suicide registers are valuable for informing responses, research, and policy in suicide prevention locally, and across national and international levels.

 The state and territory suicide registers also differ from each other in their processes and counting rules for identifying suspected suicide deaths.
 Therefore, data from one register cannot be directly compared with those from another.

-For more information on suicide register data custodians, visit Data sources.
+For more information on suicide register data custodians with published data, visit Data sources.

-To facilitate comprehensive suicide surveillance across Australia, the AIHW is working with other state and territory governments to establish a suicide register in their respective jurisdiction.
+To facilitate comprehensive suicide surveillance across Australia, the AIHW is working with other state and territory governments to establish suicide registers in their jurisdiction.
 Visit Data development activities to read more.